scylladb/scylla-cluster-tests/docs/configuration_options.md

 **default:** N/A

-**type:** int_or_space_separated_ints
+**type:** int

 ## **k8s_loader_run_type** / SCT_K8S_LOADER_RUN_TYPE

 Defines how the loader pods must run.
-It may be either 'static' (default, run stress command on the constantly existing idle pod having reserved resources, perf-oriented) or 'dynamic' (run stress commad in a separate pod as main thread and get logs in a searate retryable API call not having resource reservations).
+It may be either 'static' (default, run stress command on the constantly existing idle pod having reserved resources, perf-oriented) or 'dynamic' (run stress command in a separate pod as main thread and get logs in a separate retryable API call not having resource reservations).

 **default:** dynamic